google/dawn/docs/dawn/asserts-vs-check.md

 Apr 15, 2026

-*There has been an influx of security bugs for Dawn due to a capability phase shift in AI assisted vulnerability discovery.*
+*There has been an influx of security bugs for Dawn due to a capability phase shift in AI-assisted vulnerability discovery.*

-In Dawn often these are triggered by going **outside known assumptions** or they become real security issues when further **assumptions are invalidated**.
+In Dawn, often these are triggered by going **outside known assumptions** or they become real security issues when further **assumptions are invalidated**.

 ## Fix: `DAWN_UNREACHABLE`